ivan-guerra/programmador.com/content/posts/linux-device-drivers.md

 I'd say LDD3 was a pleasant read given the subject matter.
-You'll get the most out of this book if you come in with a solid grasp of the C programming language, moderate knowledge of Linux development, and, perhaps most important, good operating systems fundamentals[^11].
+You'll get the most out of this book if you come in with a solid grasp of the C programming language, moderate knowledge of Linux development, and, perhaps most importantly, good operating systems fundamentals[^11].

 A strong selling point of this book is that you don't need actual hardware to follow along.
 Throughout the book, you develop different types of Simple